I’ve got news for you:

 Too many to list them all here... read more »

 In my first year as a solo consultant, I doubled my income by ditching hourly billing for value pricing.
-I have over a decade of real-world experience successfully applying value-based theories to my own consulting work and that of 100+ developers I have counseled.
+I have over a decade of real-world experience successfully applying value-based theories to my own consulting work and that of 100+ business owners I have counseled.
 These days I routinely command an effective hourly rate of $2000+ per hour.

 The unconscious acceptance of hourly billing as the best and only option for selling services is a collective hallucination that literally keeps me up at night.
 In fact, I consider it my mission in life to rid the earth of hourly billing.
 Care to join me?
 You’ll be glad you did. 🙂